These are my family's favorite layer cookies. A special occasion is not the same without these gooey treats.

 For simplicity, my recipe has been pared down from the traditional five- or seven-layer design.
 The original recipe had too many steps and too many co-mingling flavors (it made for a great name but not so great of a taste).

 The pared-down recipe has quick and easy written all over it.
-It's a breeze to whip up even after Thanksgiving or Christmas dinner, making them a stand-out from all the make-ahead desserts on the table.
+It's a breeze to whip up even after Thanksgiving or Christmas dinner, making them stand out from all the make-ahead desserts on the table.